 - Weight lifting

-To prevent back pain, proper lifting and bending techniques should be learnt.
+To prevent Lower back pain, proper lifting, and bending techniques should be learned.
 Follow these tips:

 - If an object is too heavy or awkward, get help.

 - Spread the feet apart to have a wide base of support.

 - Stand as close as possible to the object to be lifted.

 - Bend at the knees, not at the waist.